MichaelHochriegl/SignalRGen/README.md

 of boilerplate-code. `SignalRGen` will take the boilerplate off your shoulders and allows easy integration of your `Hubs` inside your client/s.

-With `SignalRGen` you can easily share your `SignalR` client easily with a nice developer experience to integrate with.
+With `SignalRGen` you can easily share your `SignalR` client with a nice developer experience to integrate with.

 ## Installation